MicrosoftDocs/Viva/Viva/learning/configure-sharepoint-content-source.md

 ## Configure SharePoint as a source

-You must be a Microsoft 365 global administrator, SharePoint administrator, or knowledge admin to perform these tasks.
+You must be a Microsoft 365 global administrator or knowledge admin to perform these tasks..

 To configure SharePoint as a learning content sources in for Viva Learning, follow these steps: